 - Condiments of your choice: sour cream, cilantro, shredded cheese, avocado, squeeze of lime

-- Sort and soak beans according to package directions.
+- In large dutch oven or soup pot, sort and soak beans according to package directions.
 Drain soaking liquid.
 Add water or broth and bay leaf, bring to boil, reduce heat and simmer, partially covered, 2 hours.

 - Heat oil in large skillet over medium heat.
 Add onions and garlic and cook until onions are tender.
 Add tomatoes with juice to skillet.
 Add jalapenos, chili powder, salt, paprika, oregano, cocoa powder, cumin and cinnamon.
 Simmer 15 minutes.
 Add tomato mixture to the beans.
 Stir in wine vinegar.
 Continue simmering another 30 minutes or until beans are very tender and chili has thickened slightly.
 Taste and adjust seasoning as needed.
 Discard bay leaf prior to serving.